Semantically Reflected Programs: Introduction

 We propose a connection between programs and knowledge graphs that integrates both kinds of knowledge: we develop a semantic lifting that maps from program states in an object-oriented programming language to an RDF graph, including the running program's objects, fields, and call stack.
 Abstraction is supported in the mapping by integrating computations in the lifting process, thereby allowing, e.g., implementation-specific structure to be ignored by the mapping.
 The RDF graph can be exposed within the programming language, which adds a \emph{semantic reflection} layer to programs.
 This reflection layer enables \emph{semantic programming} where the semantic view of the state can be exploited by the program; in particular, formalized knowledge of the application domain can be used within the program by querying for objects using domain knowledge.

 In this paper, we focus on the essence of semantic lifting and semantic reflection: the paper formalizes semantic lifting of object-oriented program states and semantic reflection for a small programming language \SMOL (short for Semantic Micro Object Language) and explains both the operational aspects of the language and the mapping between states and RDF graphs; further, we discuss type correctness and virtualization for queries on semantically lifted program states from within the programs.
-An important aspect of this work lies in the intricate relationship between object-oriented typing and that of RDF and its extension RDFS.
+An important aspect of this work lies in the intricate relationship between object-oriented typing , and class membership and subclassing in RDF(s).